suffolklibraries/lgc/content/collections/events/eleesha-drennan-watch-dance-class.md

     content:
       -
         type: text
         text: 'Perfect for dance students, artists, bloggers and anyone interested in peeking behind the scenes.
+‘Watch Dance Class’ is free to attend, but booking is required. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-‘Watch Dance Class’ is free to attend, but booking is required.
-Please note, it is a requirement that face coverings are worn at all times during the session (unless exempt).'
+        text: 'Please note, it is a requirement that face coverings are worn at all times during the session (unless exempt).'
       -
         type: hard_break
   -